maxwase/inverse-kinematics/README.md

 To play with this, make sure you have [egui dependencies](https://github.com/maxwase/egui#demo) installed, then run `cargo run --release`.

 To try it on web, run `./start_web`.
-Run `setup_web.sh` if you're compiling this for the first time.
+Run `./setup_web.sh` if you're compiling this for the first time.
-Directory name `docs/` was chosen for the GitHub pages support.
+Actual webpage is deployed on `gh-pages` branch.

 You also can try it online at https://maxwase.github.io/inverse-kinematics/